Y4hL/Python-Gmail-Module/examples/README.md

-# PGM Examples
+# mailpy Examples

-These are examples of usage of the [Python-Gmail-Module](https://www.github.com/Y4hL/Python-Gmail-Module) Module.
+These are examples of usage of the [mailpy](https://www.github.com/Y4hL/mailpy) Module.

 Make sure to read the examples before running them.
 Examples also need valid credentials to work correctly.